-J. L. Rochelle was an artist who worked for the publishing house Editions Mondiales in the 1940s and 1950s.
-He drew 'Kick Harris' in the collection Fantôme of Editions Mondiales (Del Duca) in the 1940s.
+Not much is known about the man behind the signature J. L. Rochelle.
+He was an artist who worked on both realistic and caricatural comics from the 1940s through the 1960s.
+Rochelle's work first appeared in the publications of Editions Mondiales in the 1940s and 1950s.
+He drew 'Kick Harris' in the Del Duca collection Fantôme in the 1940s.
 This same Rochelle also produced short (photo) comics for L'Intrépide, the magazine of the same publisher in the late 1950s.

 photo comic from L'Intrépide